kaoengine/Operation-Kao/solution-process/review-design.md

 - Contribute to non-functional and functional features.
 - From experiences working with Mobile or Web what do you think how to improve the design.
 ## Technical Architect perspective
-- Designing's process is following up the market trend.
+- Designing's process is following up the market trend : Realtime-collaboration, feature management, component system